 Where you put your money on a daily basis is a crucial form of advocacy!
-To fund antiracism work and help close the racial wealth gap, it's important to regularly donate to BLM organizations and buy from Black-owned businesses (as you are able and within your financial means, of course).
-In addition, all Black lives cannot matter until Black female, Black LGBTQIA+, and Black disabled lives do, so we strongly encourage you to donate what you can to organizations that support LGBTQIA+ Black people.
+To fund anti-racism work and help close the racial wealth gap, it's important to regularly donate to Black-led organizations and Black people and buy from Black-owned businesses (as you are able and within your financial means, of course).
+In addition, all Black lives cannot matter until Black women/femme/gender non-conforming, Black LGBTQIA+, and Black disabled lives do, so we strongly encourage you to donate what you can to organizations that support LGBTQIA+ Black people.
 Below are some pointers.

 We recognize that not everyone has the financial means to donate, and that's okay!
 Here are some free ways to contribute to BLM:

 That concludes today's post.
 As usual, please do not hesitate to email us at firstname.lastname@example.org if we have made a mistake (whether it's incorrect information or racist language).
 Happy Juneteenth, and remember that persistence is key in activism!

 Update 6/20/20: a previous version of this post stated that Juneteenth should be recognized as the true Independence Day.
 However, this article points out that this is flawed because the enslaved people's "freedom" was only in name.
 This is due in large part to the establishment of Black Codes and Jim Crow laws that indirectly continued slavery.
 We apologize for the error in the original post.

 In honor of #ShutDownSTEM Day, we are taking today to step back from computational linguistics.
 In particular, we are doing a deep dive into how systemic racism and anti-Blackness are embedded within human language.
 After all, technology is only as good as the humans behind it, so computational linguistics is only as just as the human language it is built upon.